Rowan Welcome, BS, CVT

 Dr. Centola has lived all across the nation, including Oregon, California, Illinois, Pennsylvania, Washington, D.C., and Virginia, and has traveled to almost every state in between.
 Her heart has always been in the west and she is excited to be able to call New Mexico her home for the long term.

-Dr. Centola lives in ABQ with her husband, her all American mutt and frisbee sensation Juniper, two spoiled rotten kitties; Mittens and Splat and her chatty little Parakeet Rex.
+Dr. Centola lives in ABQ with her husband, her all American mutt and frisbee sensation Juniper, a adorable Welsh Corgi Oakie and two spoiled rotten kitties; Mittens and Splat.
 In her spare time she enjoys yoga, sampling beer at local breweries, hiking, camping, and doing anything outside with her family.

 Client Care Supervisor